Abdul Wali Khan

-His early years were marked by his involvement in his father's non-violent resistance movement, the "red shirts" against the British Raj.
-He narrowly escaped an assassination in his early years and was later sent to school at Colonel Brown Cambridge School, Dehra Dun.
-In his late teens, he became active in the Indian National Congress.
-After the formation of Pakistan in 1947, Wali Khan became a controversial figure in Pakistani politics during his political career because of his association to the Congress which opposed the creation of Pakistan.
+His early years were marked by his involvement in his father Abdul Ghaffar Khan's non-violent anti-colonial resistance movement, the Khudai Khidmatgar, against the British Raj.
+He narrowly escaped an assassination in his early years and was later sent to school at Colonel Brown Cambridge School in Dehradun.
+In his late teens, he became active in the Indian National Congress, with which the Khudai Khidmatgar was aligned.
+After the independence of Pakistan in 1947, Wali Khan initially became a controversial figure in Pakistani politics because of his association with the Congress which opposed the establishment of Pakistan.

-A respected politician in his later years, he contributed to Pakistan's third constitution and led protests for the restoration of democracy in the 1960s and 1980s.
+A respected politician in his later years, he contributed to Pakistan's 1973 constitution and led protests for the restoration of democracy in the 1960s and 1980s.
 In the 1970s, he also served as the parliamentary leader of opposition in Pakistan's first directly elected parliament.